 Filing for bankruptcy requires giving up a great deal of control over your finances.
-However, if you are struggling enough to consider bankruptcy, chances are you don’t feel all that much in control as it is.
+However, if you’re struggling enough to consider bankruptcy, chances are you don’t feel all that much in control as is.
 Bankruptcy just means another person will take over the management of your money, at least on a temporary basis.
 This person is known as the bankruptcy trustee.

 The role of the trustee varies based on whether you file for Chapter 7 or Chapter 13.
-This is due in part to the fact Chapter 13 is a longer term process that includes a payment plan managed over time by the trustee.
-Trustees follow your case from beginning to end and if there are any changes in your financial situation that affects your bankruptcy, you will need to report this information to the trustee.
+This is due in part to the fact Chapter 13 is a longer-term process that includes a payment plan managed over time by the trustee.
+Trustees follow your case from beginning to end.
+If there are any changes in your financial situation that affects your bankruptcy, you will need to report this information to the trustee.

 Bankruptcy Trustees and Bankruptcy Attorneys are Different

 Your bankruptcy attorney works for you.
 He or she provides guidance and represents you in court.
-The goal of your bankruptcy attorney is to look out for your best interest and ensure your bankruptcy goes smoothly for you.
+The goal of your bankruptcy attorney is to look out for your best interest and ensure your bankruptcy goes smoothly.

-The trustee must also ensure the bankruptcy goes smoothly, but he or she is concerned with the process, not necessarily your best interest.
+The trustee must also ensure the bankruptcy goes smoothly.
+However, he or she is concerned with the process, not necessarily your best interest.
 The trustee focuses on distributing funds to your creditors, while also ensuring your bankruptcy is within the law.
-Trustees want everyone to be treated fairly, but first and foremost, work to gather as much money as possible for your creditors.
+Trustees want everyone to be treated fairly.
+First and foremost, they work to gather as much money as possible for your creditors.

 Sharing Information with the Bankruptcy Trustee